 A Seattle baseball legend, Jo Jo White spent nine seasons with Detroit in the majors before three stints with Seattle in the Pacific Coast League.
 His first professional season was at age 19, his last was at age 40.
 After being a player-manager for the Seattle Rainiers from 1939-1942, White returned to the majors for two seasons then managed several minor league teams.
 He was a starter for the 1934 and 1935 Detroit Tigers World Series teams.
 He reached base 10 times (5 hits and 5 walks) when the Tigers won the 1935 Series.
 White remained in the Puget Sound area much of his post-baseball life and died in Tacoma in 1986.

 SAMMY WHITE – Baseball

-A standout prep athlete at Seattle’s Lincoln and an All-America basketball star at the UW, he chose baseball as a career and he spent 11 seasons with the Boston Red Sox.
-An All-Star selection in 1953, his lifetime batting average is third best among all American League catchers in the 50s.
+A standout prep athlete at Seattle’s Lincoln High and a two-time All-Pacific Coast Conference basketball star at the UW, he chose baseball as a career.
+He finished 3rd in 1952 American League Rookie of the Year voting and was an All-Star in 1953.
+He spent 11 seasons with the Boston Red Sox.
+His batting average was third best among all American League catchers in the 1950s.

 In his Society of American Baseball Research bio, it is noted how good White was as a catcher framing strikes.
 New York Yankees manager Casey Stengel said: “He [White] steals more strikes from umpires than anyone else,” Stengel would tell anyone who would listen.
 “I’m not being critical,” Stengel would add, “I’m just bowing to his skill.”

 BRIAN STERNBERG – Track and Field